sumansai14/pyconvnet/README.md

 Implemented a Minibatch SGD (which takes batch size and learning rates as hyperparameters and updates parameters).

 ## Datasets
 The idea of datasets like in every other library is to have standard datasets available.
-Non standard datasets can also be implemented by subclassing `pyconvnet.datasets.Dataset`.
+Non standard datasets can also be implemented by subclassing `pynet.datasets.Dataset`.
 In the future, we'd like to add some nice properties to this which would make it easier to work with estimators (dimensions et al)

-1. Every dataset should be a subclass of `pyconvnet.datasets.Dataset` and expose `train`, `test` and `valid` splits in the corresponding variables.
+1. Every dataset should be a subclass of `pynet.datasets.Dataset` and expose `train`, `test` and `valid` splits in the corresponding variables.
 2. Implemented a MNISTDataset (http://yann.lecun.com/exdb/mnist/).

 ## Losses

 ## Estimators

 This is losely based on tensorflow's estimator sturcture.
-Estimators are capable of working directly with instances of `pyconvnet.datasets.Dataset` (How cool is that!).
+Estimators are capable of working directly with instances of `pynet.datasets.Dataset` (How cool is that!).
 Estimators take a network, dataset, optimizer and do the following.
 1. Transforms the dataset in a way that networks can consume them.
     * Good to have - validate the dimensions of the network.